4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

     *   `MINIMUM_WAIT_TIME_SEC`: Minimum time spent on one job application, this setting help to prevent ban for too frequent job applies
     *   `FREE_TIER`: If `True`, the bot will try to decrease RPM (requests per minute) to avoid rate limit errors when using free tier LLM services.
     *   `FREE_TIER_RPM_LIMIT`: desired RPM limit, application will try not to exceed this limit
-    *   `TG_CHAT_ID/TG_ERR_TOPIC_ID/TG_REPORT_TOPIC_ID`: Address of your chat in format "@name_of_your_chat" + IDs of topics where bot will send error messages and everyday report on the job applies done.
-You can find instruction how to create and set your Telegram chat below.
     *   `LLM_MODEL_TYPE`: Choose your LLM provider (e.g., "gemini").
     *   `EASY_APPLY_MODEL`: Specify the exact model to use for Easy Apply vacancies (e.g., "gemini-2.0-flash").
     *   `APPLY_AGENT_MODEL`: Specify the exact agent model to use for Non-Easy Apply vacancies (e.g., "gemini-2.5-flash").